dntoll/loraMesh/README.md

 # Evaluation

 Evaluation of the project consist of:
- * MeshTestConsole.py - Set up a physical mesh network on actual LoPy4 nodes on the same WiFI network
+ * MeshTestConsole.py - Set up a physical mesh network on actual LoPy4 nodes on the same WiFI network.
+This should both
- * Automated unit-tests - Classes can have these, right now these should be added or moved into a test folder and run via pytest instead of on actual devices
+ * Automated unit-tests - Classes can have these, right now these should be added or moved into a test folder and run on PC via pytest instead of on actual devices
  * Automated simulated mesh-network tests -  these are written as unit test and run via pytest
  * Large-simulations of mesh-network with performance metrics as well as visualisations